Noviel/everyday/pkg/README.md

 # Details

-This project was built and published with `@pika/pack`.
+The project was built and published with `@pika/pack`.